 Click OK to create a new XML file in your menu folder:

 The XML file will open up in Design view in your main coding area.
-It should look like this:
+It should look something like this: (Later versions of Android Studio will have a Cast Button item at the top.)

 Have a look on the left, though, and notice the Palette and the Component Tree.
 You can drag items from the Palette onto either your Component Tree or directly onto your toolbar.